 Summary of Findings of the Land Cover Assessment (Butkus 2013):

+All land cover types are associated with exceedance of E. coli and enterococci criteria and detections of Bacteroides bacteria.

 E. coli, enterococci, and Bacteroides bacteria concentrations in wet periods have statistically-significant higher concentrations than dry periods, indicating that fecal waste discharge is strongly influenced by storm water runoff patterns.

 Runoff from forest lands has statistically-significant lower concentrations of fecal indicator bacteria than runoff in all other assessed land cover categories.
 This suggests that inventorying potential sources of fecal waste from forestlands is relatively unimportant to the goal of reducing human fecal waste discharge.